 The reply was unanimous: “Yes, my king.”

 Holly was a little disappointed.
-She’d been secretly hoping that one of them would put up a fight—that way, she would have been able to set a sterner example.
+Deep down, she’d been hoping that one of the prisoners would put up a fight—that way, she would have been justified in setting a sterner example.

 Oh well.
 All in good time.